 Assembly

-- Strawberries: cut them in bite-size pieces, small ones.
-You want most bites to have a taste of fresh berries and not eat them all at once because the pieces are so large.
-They are mixed with a little sugar before filling the cupcakes and that will make them start to release liquid.
-This will make a moister and tastier filling.
+- Strawberries: cut them into bite-sized pieces, small ones.
+It's easier to eat and distributes the berries better.
+They are mixed with a bit of sugar before filling the cupcakes, making them start to release liquid.
+This way the filling will be moister and tastier.

 Serving